w3f/Grants-Program/applications/TuxedoDapp.md

 Showcase the unique features of UTXO-based transactions on Polkadot, emphasizing scalability and robustness.
 Address identified gaps and limitations in the current Tuxedo product to enhance overall functionality.
 We think that a successful showcase of a DApp is Cryptokitties which is provided  in Tuxedo warvia pieces in "https://github.com/Off-Narrative-Labs/Tuxedo/tree/main/wardrobe/kitties".
-We want to use this concept and extend the wardrobe codebase implementing a basic web interface and allowing breeding,trading,searching, updating the kitty features such as name , price,tradable status of kitties.
+We want to use this concept and extend the wardrobe codebase implementing a basic web interface and allowing breeding,trading,searching, updating the kitty features such as name, price,tradable status of kitties.
 This DApp is intended for educational purposes only, and not for production use.
 The web-wallet previously developed will be used for this DApp.

 **Technical Requirements**